code42/code42_api_ruby/README.md

-# Crashplan
+# Code 42 API

-A Ruby interface to the Crashplan API
+A Ruby interface to the Code 42 API

 ## Installation